 1. These Culinary tours are at least three-hours to five hours with a live guide and are a combination of bus riding and walking.

 2. Eat breakfast and drink at least 8oz of fluid before you arrive for the tour

 3. Tours take place rain or shine.
 We suggest that you check the local weather report too.

-4. For most of the tours, there is about 4 to 6 blocks of walking therefore, dress comfortably, wear comfortable shoes (no high-heels) and carry an umbrella
+4. For most of the tours, there is about 4 to 6 blocks of walking therefore, dress comfortably, wear comfortable shoes and bring an umbrella

 5. Wear sunscreen, and bring a hat